Putin in self-isolation due to COVID cases in inner circle

 Despite high caseloads, Russia has struggled to vaccinate its citizens, and its rates lag behind many other countries.
 As of Friday, only 32% of the population had received at least one shot of a coronavirus vaccine, and only 27% had been fully vaccinated.

-Putin appears to have taken precautions to protect himself from infection, despite the lack of restrictions in general.
+Putin has occasionally gone to extreme lengths to protect himself from infection, despite the lack of restrictions in general.
 Peskov has confirmed media reports that people who meet in-person with Putin or attend events with him have to undergo “rigorous testing” or quarantine ahead of time.

+Officials even set up special “disinfection tunnels” last year at his residence and the Kremlin that anyone meeting Putin had to walk through.
+The visitors were sprayed with a disinfectant mist, although it is not clear how effective that is.
+Putin also once visited a hospital in a full hazmat suit.

 ———